 Roof inspections should be done every few years or after any major storms in order to check for damage caused by wind or hail or other types of weathering due to age or wear-and-tear.
 You should always hire a professional roofer who will be able to inspect your roof thoroughly from top-to-bottom in order to identify any potential problems.

 Cleaning gutters is an important task to help prevent water from pooling around the foundation of your house.
 It is recommended that you clean your gutters twice a year – once in the fall and once in the spring.
+Don’t forget about gutter cleaning as you’ll find many leaves in there.

 Hydraulic systems are often overlooked when it comes to home maintenance, but they are crucial for keeping your plumbing running smoothly.
 Regularly inspect and maintain your hydraulic systems for signs of corrosion or wear-and-tear and be sure to replace any parts that need replacing right away.